skip to Main Content

 Garfield County Sheriff’s Office (Colorado)

 Rex is a four-year-old German shepherd.
-Rex and his handler, Corporal Thomas Moser, have been partners since January of 2019.
-Corporal Moser and Rex are certified as a team in narcotics detection, patrol work, and tracking.
+Rex and his handler, Sergeant Thomas Moser, have been partners since January of 2019.
+Sergeant Moser and Rex are certified as a team in narcotics detection, patrol work, and tracking.
 Rex loves to train and always knows when it is time to work.
 Rex is very calm when he is riding around in the patrol vehicle but as soon as the door opens, he is a ball of energy.
 On his days off, Rex enjoys running around the yard, playing fetch, and swimming when it is hot out.
 Rex is always ready to get back to work, as he would rather work than do anything else.

 K9 Rex